Concept | Build modes#

 Building sections of the Flow#

 You can build the entire Flow using the Build all button in the Flow Actions menu.
-If you prefer, you can build a Flow zone using the Build button directly on the Flow zone instead.
+If you prefer, you can build a specific Flow zone using the Build button directly on the Flow zone instead.

 Building shared datasets#